cruvinelrv/shepherd/README.md

 - Export of results and local history
 - Export of domains and owners to versionable YAML
 - Owner (responsible) management per domain
+- User story and task management, with support for linking stories to one or more domains (or globally)
+- Robust interactive CLI with color, ASCII art, and persistent active user
+- Prevents adding owners to non-existent domains
 - Can be used as a package for programmatic analysis

 ## Installation